martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 9.3.1 [1.14d]
+Vanilla Frosting 10.0.0 [1.14d]
 By Jonathan Vasquez (fearedbliss)
-Released on Tuesday, September 27, 2017
+Released on Thursday, September 28, 2017
 ----------------------------------------

-Vanilla Frosting is a Diablo II mod that was designed to try to keep Diablo II as vanilla as possible, while enhancing and tailoring it to the Single Player experience.
+Vanilla Frosting is a Diablo II mod that was designed to keep the feeling of Diablo II as vanilla as possible, while enhancing and tailoring it to the Single Player experience.

-**** New Changes ****
+**** Changes ****

 - The 'players' command is no longer used.
 In exchange, you will automatically have the following benefits enabled: